pjb3/bewd/README.md

 # Assignment for Ruby Basics

-Create a method called `calculate_total` that accepts an order represented as an Array of Hashes and calculates the total cost of the order.
+Implement the `calculate_total` method so that the tests pass.
+The method should accept an order represented as an Array of Hashes and calculate the total cost of the order.
 Each Hash should represent a line item of the order with a key for the quantity and a key for the unit price of the item.
 After calculating the total of the order and additional tax rate of 5% should be added.
 The return value should be a string, the total formatted as a price with 2 decimal points and a dollar sign, such as `$1.99`.

-You program should some with a unit test that tests that:

-1. An empty order has a total price of `$0.00`

-2. An order with 1 line item with a quantity of 2 and a unit price of `$2.00` has a total of `$4.20`.

-3. An order with 2 line items, the first with a quantity of 2 and unit price of `$2.00` and the second with a quantity of 3 and a unit price of `$0.89` has a total of `$7.00`.

 ## Hints